Skip to main content

 Historical Note

 The North American Nursing Diagnosis Association (NANDA) was created in 1982 at the Fifth National Conference for Classification of Nursing Diagnosis.
-NANDA develops, refines and promotes a taxonomy of nursing diagnostic terminology of general use to professional nurses.
+NANDA developed, refined, and promoted a taxonomy of nursing diagnostic terminology of general use to professional nurses.
+In 2002, the organization was renamed as NANDA International (and NANDA International, Inc., in 2011), in consideration of the significant growth in membership outside North America.

 Social Networks and Archival Context (SNAC) Identifier